DriesCruyskens/mugenosu/src/works/blade/blade.md

 ![penplotter path optimized](./blade optimized.png "penplotter path optimized")

-I also had to take into account the dot size, because a dot is actually a small circle.
+I also had to take into account the dot size, because a dot is really a small circle.
 When using a small enough pen you can actually see these circles:

 ![blade circles closup](./IMG_20200318_114540.jpg "circles instead of dots")